MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-intro-vignette.md

 ---

 # required metadata
-title: "Introduction to the mrsdeploy package in Microsoft R (vignette)"
+title: "Introduction to the mrsdeploy package in Microsoft R"
 description: "An introduction to functions in the mrsdeploy package in Microsoft R"
-keywords: "mrsdeploy package vignette"
+keywords: "mrsdeploy package"
 author: "HeidiSteen"
 manager: "jhubbard"
 ms.date: "12/19/2016"